heykinchan/heykinchan/README.md

 ## Agile Experience

 - Experienced in **Scrum ceremonies**: Product Backlog Grooming, Sprint Planning, Daily Stand-ups, Reviews, and Retrospectives
-- Worked closely with developers, designers, and stakeholders to align deliverables and continuously improve team performance
+- Hands-on professional experience working closely with developers, designers, and stakeholders to align deliverables and continuously improve team performance
 - Strong understanding of Agile delivery and lifecycle management in both start-up and enterprise settings

 ---